Generalized saturation game: Paths vs stars

 \begin{thm} If $s\ge 7$, then in the $(E_n,P_{s})$-game Max can achieve that there exists a vertex in the game graph with degree $\Theta_s(n)$. \end{thm}

 \begin{proof} We describe a strategy for Max that consists of three phases.

 \textsc{Phase I} Building Hamiltonian components of size $L$ and $S$

 In this first phase Max applies Lemma \ref{nicecomp} with $L$ and $S$ as below and $\varepsilon:=\frac{1}{18(S+L)}$.
-The value of $S$ and $L$ depends on $s$ as follows: \begin{itemize} \item if $s=4k$, then $L=2k-1$, $S=2k-2$; \item if $s=4k+1$ or $s=4k+2$, then $L=2k$, $S=2k-1$; \item if $s=4k+3$, then $L=2k+1$, $S=2k$. \end{itemize} Note that at the end of this phase, the game graph contains at least $\frac{n}{2(S+L)}$ nice components, each of sizes $L$ and $S$, so the number of such components is at least 5 times the number of vertices that do not belong to nice components (with room to spare).
+The value of $S$ and $L$ depends on $s$ as follows: \begin{itemize} \item if $s=4k$, then $L=2k-1$, $S=2k-2$; \item if $s=4k+1$ or $s=4k+2$, then $L=2k$, $S=2k-1$; \item if $s=4k+3$, then $L=2k+1$, $S=2k$. \end{itemize} Note that at the end of this phase, the game graph either contains a vertex of high degree (in which case we are done) or at least $\frac{n}{2(S+L)}$ nice components, each of sizes $L$ and $S$, so the number of such components is at least 5 times the number of vertices that do not belong to nice components (with room to spare).
 We call these vertices \textit{bad}.
-Also, in the remainder of the proof, we assume $s\ge 11$ or $s=9$ which implies $3S\ge s$.
+In the remainder of the proof, w.l.o.g.~we assume the existence of the nice components and that $s\ge 11$ or $s=9$ which implies $3S\ge s$.
 We will deal with the cases $s=7,8,10$ separately.

 \textsc{Phase II} Forcing Mini to connect two nice components